esander3616/LiDAR_Room_Scanner/README.md

 ## How to Run:
 Upload the Code: Connect the Arduino to your computer and upload the scanner.ino sketch.

-Open Serial Monitor (Optional): You can open the Arduino Serial Monitor at 115200 baud to see the raw r,phi,theta data being streamed.
+Open Serial Monitor: You can open the Arduino Serial Monitor at 115200 baud to see the raw r,phi,theta data being streamed.

 Run the Visualizer: Execute the Python script from your terminal.